LaunchCodeEducation/data-analysis-curriculum/content/tableau-part-4/studio/_index.md

 ## Getting Started

-This is a group studio.
+**This is a group studio.**

 Your group has been asked to create a visual for the International Fencing Federation (FIE).
-Work through the data analysis steps that you have been learning in this program to create your final viz.
+You can learn more about the FIE [from their website](https://fie.org/).

-As a group, explore your data and decide upon:

-1. A business issue or a question you want to explore further.
+As a group, explore your data and decide upon a business issue or a question you want to explore further.

-1. Next clean, and manipulate the data to create vizzes that provide insight to your business issue or question.
+Next, clean and manipulate the data to create vizzes that provide insight to your business issue or question.

-1. Your final output should be a dashboard that best provides insight on your discoveries.
+Your final output should be a dashboard that uses data visualization best practices to relay your discoveries.

-1. You will present your dashboard at the end of class.
+You will present your dashboard at the end of class.

-1. Suggested Topics to Explore:
+Suggested Topics to Explore:
    1. Weapons
    1. Handedness
    1. Category